 Here are some techniques you can use to show your best, authentic self to prospective employers during the interview process.

 Practice, but don't over-rehearse

-Preparation is the key to a successful interview, no doubt about it.
+Preparation is the key to successful job interviews, no doubt about it.
 However, it's important that you don't over-rehearse for your in-person interview (yes, there is such a thing).
-Should you practice responding to some difficult interview questions?
+Should job seekers practice responding to some difficult interview questions?
 Most definitely.
-Should you memorize your responses?
+Should job seekers memorize their responses?
 Absolutely not.